watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

 * `"_source": {"excludes": ["text_embedding.predicted_value"]}` is to exclude the unnecessary dense vector field in the search results.

 ### Using a nested query to search on a semantic text field
+To make semantic text field work properly with the Elasticsearch integration on watsonx Assistant/Orchestrate, a nested query like below is needed:
 ```json
 {
   "query": {